 b.
 Their valiant ones: The Hebrew word translated valiant ones appears only this one time in the Bible.

 i.
 “The word erellam, which we translate valiant ones, is very difficult; no man knows what it means.
 Kimchi supposes that it is the name of the angel that smote the Assyrian camp!
-The Vulgate, and my Old MS., translate it seers; and most of the Versions understand it this way.
-None of the MSS. give us any help.”
+The Vulgate, and my old manuscript translate it seers; and most of the Versions understand it this way.
+None of the manuscripts give us any help.”
 (Clarke)

 B. The fire of the LORD.

 1. (10-13) The LORD announces His fire of judgment.

 “Now I will rise,” says the LORD;

 “Now I will be exalted,

 Now I will lift Myself up.